julianpinedayyz/raspberryPiSetup/README.md

 ##Install Mongodb without building it

+###Update
+The upcoming instructions do not work anymore.
+Please follow [this](http://andyfelong.com/2016/01/mongodb-3-0-9-binaries-for-raspberry-pi-2-jessie/) tutorial.

+####Not working instructions (binaries are not available anymore)
 You can follow [this tutorial](http://blog.rongzou.us/?p=118).
 And here are a couple of links that will help you solve issues if you have them.
 [This one](http://stackoverflow.com/questions/12831939/couldnt-connect-to-server-127-0-0-127017) and [this one](https://ni-c.github.io/heimcontrol.js/get-started.html).

 Because I have been running into some issues with Mongo, I decided to write a small bash script to repair it: